Supersymmetry and Nonreciprocity

 such that the diffusion tensor $D^{ij}(x) = \sum_{a=1}^m \sigma_a^i(x) \sigma_a^j(x)$ and the integrand of the path integral (\ref{NoiseMeasure}) are invariant

 We are again suppressing any explicit time-dependence in the rotation matrix $R$ but explicit time-dependence is permitted.

 It is natural to want the SDE (\ref{Langevin-Differential}) to be invariant under these transformations.
-To be a symmmetry, we demand that $d\bar W^a(t)$ is still a Weiner process.
+To be a symmetry, we demand that $d\bar W^a(t)$ is still a Wiener process.
 This requires the prescription $\Delta\bar{W}^a_n = R^a_b(x_{n})\Delta W^b_n$ so that

 and thus $\Delta \bar W^i_n$ is a Wiener process.
 This singles out the Ito prescription $\alpha=0$.
 Only for this prescription does the noise act after the rotation.
 For other choices of $\alpha$, a standard calculation shows that under the Ito isometry the SDE (\ref{Langevin-Differential}) gets mapped to